MicrosoftDocs/win32/desktop-src/SbsCs/application-configuration-files.md

 The name of an application configuration file is the name of the application executable followed by .config.

 For example, an application configuration file that refers to Example.exe or Example.dll would use the file name syntax shown in the following example.
-You can omit the field for <*resource ID*&gt; if installing the configuration file as a separate file or if the resource ID is 1.
+You can omit the field for <*resource ID*> if installing the configuration file as a separate file or if the resource ID is 1.

-<dl> example.exe.<resource ID&gt;.config
+<dl> example.exe.<resource ID>.config
-example.dll.<resource ID&gt;.config
+example.dll.<resource ID>.config
 </dl>

 ## Elements